 Example Confidence Boosting Full Body Workout

-Taking all these movements into consideration, we can build a serious workout that will not only help build strength and power, it will promote the development of new muscle tissue, strip fat from your body, and have you leaving the gym feeling on top of the world!
+Taking all these movements into consideration, we can build a serious workout that will not only help build strength and power, but it will also promote the development of new muscle tissue, strip fat from your body, and have you leaving the gym feeling on top of the world!

-Self-Directed Warm up: 10 minutes
+Self-Directed Warm-up: 10 minutes